bryanlammon/supra/readme.md

 Supra has a built-in list of short names for several hundred law journals.
 (See [`src/pre/sourcemap/buildsource/journalnames.rs`](src/pre/sourcemap/buildsource/journalnames.rs), and feel free to contribute additional journals.)
+It will also read the `container-title-short` field in a CSL JSON file and use that over anything else.
-It will also attempt to abbreviate journal names that it does not know using the Indigo Book guidelines, and you will be notified of these attempts when running Supra.
+And it will attempt to abbreviate journal names that it does not know using the Indigo Book guidelines; you will be notified of these attempts when running Supra.

 You can also supply your own collection of abbreviated journal names.
 The names must be in the form of a Supra user-journal file.